In the Flesh? In the Flesh

 And, so importantly, thanks to Cody Steinhauer for the wonderful idea.
 You didn’t know it at the time, but your drunken plans for a magazine brought all these people together.

 The website will stay up as long as WordPress exists.
 The online issues, too, will remain as long as Issuu.com exists.
 When we find the funding, print issues of the Summer and Fall 2013 issue will be sent out to contributors.

 It was a pleasure serving you all.

-Posted on December 30, 2013, in Why So Serious and tagged alex grover, Cody Steinhauer, ed jameson, gap-toothed madness, jeremiah walton, lauren wainwright, literary, literary magazine, photography, poetry, prose, sam levenberg, skullcast, stories, yorick magazine.
+Posted on December 30, 2013, in Why So Serious and tagged Cody Steinhauer, ed jameson, gap-toothed madness, jeremiah walton, lauren wainwright, literary, literary magazine, photography, poetry, prose, sam levenberg, skullcast, stories, yorick magazine.
 Bookmark the permalink.
 3 Comments.